Existence, covolumes and infinite generation of lattices for Davis complexes: Introduction

 Corollary~\ref{c:infinite_generation} follows from the proof of the Main Theorem and Theorem~\ref{t:group_action_intro} below.
 By the discussion above, Corollary~\ref{c:infinite_generation} implies that the group $G$ in the Main Theorem does not have Property (T).
 This was already known for $G=\Aut(\Sigma)$, where $\Sigma$ is any Davis complex (Haglund--Paulin~\cite{HP1}); our results thus provide an alternative proof of this fact in some cases.

 We describe several infinite families of examples of Davis complexes $\Sigma$ to which our results apply in Section~\ref{s:examples} below.
-To establish these applications, we use properties of spherical building (in~\cite{R}), and some results of graph theory~\cite{DM}.
-In two dimensions, examples include the Fuchsian buildings considered in~\cite{Th2}, and some of the highly symmetric \emph{Platonic polygonal complexes} investigated by \Swiatkowski~\cite{Sw}.
-Platonic polygonal complexes are not in general buildings, and even the existence of lattices (other than $W$) in their automorphism groups was not previously known.
+To establish these applications, we use properties of spherical buildings in~\cite{R}, and some results of graph theory from~\cite{DM}.
+In two dimensions, examples include the Fuchsian buildings considered in~\cite{Th2}, and some of the highly symmetric Platonic polygonal complexes investigated by \Swiatkowski~\cite{Sw}.
+Platonic polygonal complexes are not in general buildings, and even the existence of lattices (other than the Coxeter group $W$) in their automorphism groups was not previously known.
 An example of a Platonic polygonal complex is the (unique) $\CAT(0)$ $2$--complex with all $2$--cells squares, and the link of every vertex the Petersen graph (Figure~\ref{f:petersen} below).
-The Main Theorem and its corollaries also apply to many higher-dimensional $\Sigma$, including both buildings and non-buildings.
+The Main Theorem and its corollaries also apply to many higher-dimensional $\Sigma$, including both buildings and complexes which are not buildings.

 To prove the Main Theorem, we construct the lattices $\G_n$ and $\G$ as fundamental groups of complexes of groups with universal covers $\Sigma$ (see~\cite{BH} and Section~\ref{ss:complexes_of_groups} below).
 The construction is given in Section~\ref{s:proof} below, where we also prove Corollary~\ref{c:infinite_generation}.